CodeCreatePlay360/PandaEditor/README.md

 	        print(evt.name)
     ```

-	In should be noted that regardless of the status of caps lock event names are always lowercase.
-As an example, the following events are generated when "a" key is pressed, held for a second and released.
+	In should be noted that regardless of the status of caps lock, event names are always lowercase.
+As an example, the following events are generated when _a_ key is pressed, held for a second and released.

-	  a, a-repeat....,a-up,
+	  a, a-repeat...., a-up,

-  Some physical keys are distinguished by their location on the keyboard, for example in addition to the regular "shift" event, pressing shift key generates separate "lshift" and "rshift" events for left and right shift keys respectively, as an example the following events are generated when shift key on left side of keyboard is pressed and released.
+  Some physical keys are distinguished by their location on the keyboard, for example in addition to the regular _shift_ event pressing shift key generates separate _lshift_ and _rshift_ events for left and right shift keys respectively, as an example the following events are generated when shift key on left side of keyboard is pressed and released.

       shift, lshift   shift-up, lshift-up

-  This however is not true for all keys, the best way to understand is by overriding the base "on_any_event" method and studying the events generated whenever an event is generated.
+  This however is not true for all keys, the best way to understand is by overriding the base _on_any_event_ method and studying the events generated whenever an event is generated.

-  Whenever a key is pressed while a modifier key _shift, control, alt, meta_ is held down the name of the modifier is prefixed to the name of the key for example the following events are generated when key "a" is pressed while modifier key "shift" is pressed,
+  Whenever a key is pressed while a modifier key _shift, control, alt, meta_ is held down the name of the modifier is prefixed to the name of the key for example the following events are generated when key _a_ is pressed while modifier key _shift_ is pressed,

  	  shift, shift-a, shift-a-repeat.......

- 	 as soon as "a" or "shift" key is released regular up events will be generated.
+ 	 as soon as _a_ or _shift_ key is released regular up events will be generated.

- 	 While an event based system is good for trigger based systems __for example lights on or off or play, pause or stop an animation or events generated upon collision detection__, however sometimes it is more desirable to ask Panda3D every frame for a particular event for example as in the case of character controllers or camera controllers etc. or any other system that require constant updates from user, as for the later case Panda3D provides mechanism through the [mouse watcher](https://docs.panda3d.org/1.10/cpp/reference/panda3d.core.MouseWatcher) to continuously detect user input.
+ 	 While an event based system is good for trigger based systems for example _lights on or off or play, pause or stop an animation or events generated upon collision detection_, however sometimes it is more desirable to ask Panda3D every frame for a particular event for example as in the case of character controllers or camera controllers etc. or any other system that require constant updates from user, as for the later case Panda3D provides mechanism through the _[mouse watcher](https://docs.panda3d.org/1.10/cpp/reference/panda3d.core.MouseWatcher)_ data node to continuously detect user input.

     ```
     from demon import Demon